spinnaker/spinnaker.github.io/community/captains-log/index.md

 ### Activity by repository

 The Spinnaker ecosystem currently includes 44 repositories, including the microservices that deliver its core functionality and interface with deployment targets such as AWS, GCP, and Kubernetes.
-Also included: cleanup and monitoring tools, documentation, governance, community resources, and much more:
+Added as the project has diversified: cleanup and monitoring tools, documentation, governance, community resources, and much more:
 {%
   include
   figure